Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md

 - Point a domain to a single, simple resource.

 ## :star: Latency Based Routing
-- Latency Based Routing utilizes latency measurements between networks and AWS data centers.
+- Latency Based Routing utilizes [latency measurements between networks and AWS data centers](../../1_HLDDesignComponents/0_SystemGlossaries/LatencyThroughput.md).
 - Latency Based Routing is used when you want to give your customers the lowest latency possible.
-- This is most used [multi-region (active-active) routing policy](../AWS-Global-Architecture-Region-AZ.md) (if application has no geographic requirements).
+- [This is mostly used multi-region (active-active) routing policy](../AWS-Global-Architecture-Region-AZ.md) (if application has no geographic requirements).

 ````